gluonhq/gluonfx-maven-plugin/README.md

 #### `client:link`

-When the object is created, this goal will generate the native executable for the target platform.
+When the project is compiled for the target platform, this goal will generate the native executable.

 Run:

     mvn client:link

-The results will be available at `target/client/$targetPlatform/$AppName.app`.
+The results will be available at `target/client/$targetPlatform/$AppName`.

 #### `client:build`